 The Juno-106 Librarian is a free application to edit sounds on a Roland Juno-106 synthesizer.
-The program may create programs from scratch or receive and edit patches from the synthesizers memory.
-Juno-106 Librarian is written in JAVA so it should work on all platforms with a Java (JRE) installed.
+The program can create patches from scratch or receive and edit patches from the synthesizer's memory.
+Juno-106 Librarian is written in Java enabling it to work on all platforms with a Java (JRE) installed.

-- Receiving patches from your Juno-106.
-If your Juno-106 is connected appropriately to the selected Midi port you receive patches from the synthesizer when you change program on it.
+Receiving patches from your Juno-106.
+If your Juno-106 is successfully connected to the selected Midi in port you receive patches from the synthesizer when you change program on it.
 You can save the patch to your library or ignore it.
-You can also use the button dump to automatically save all the received patches to the library.
-This is useful when backing up all your sounds.
+You can also use the 'SAVE ALL' button to automatically save all the received patches to the library.

-- External editing mode.
-External editing mode is entered from the manual button on the Juno-106.
-External editing mode is exited by either clicking the ‘save’ or ‘ignore’ buttons or double-clicking a patch in the library.
+External editing mode.
+External editing mode is entered from the 'MANUAL' button on the Juno-106.
 From there, you control the sliders of the application from the synthesizer.
+External editing mode is exited by either clicking the 'SAVE' or 'IGNORE' buttons.
 Set the name of the patch in the namefield of the Midi in receiver and save your work before exiting external editing mode.

-- Midi thru routing.
+Midi thru routing.
 If you want to use another external Midi Keyboard to play sounds while editing patches on the Juno-106 connect it to your selected Midi in port and choose ‘Route Midi in -> Midi out’ as your Midi thru option.
-Midi thru can also be used to bypass Midi messages from the selected Midi in port to another port.
+Midi thru can also be used to pass Midi messages from the selected Midi in port to another port.
 This may be useful when running another Midi application on the same time.
-This however requires some kind of virtual Midi port such as the Midi Yoke tool from MIDI-OX.

-- Computer MIDI keyboard.
-The computer keyboard can be used to play the sounds you edit.
+Computer MIDI keyboard.
+The computer keyboard can be used to play sounds while you edit.
 The computer keyboard defines two octaves initially with C3 on ‘Z’ and C4 on ‘Q’ (like tracker programs).
 The base octave could be changed on ‘+’ and ‘-‘ buttons to the left of the Midi keyboard.
-If you are not familiar with tracker-like keyboards here are the midi key definitions.